ansys/pysystem-coupling/doc/source/users_guide/analysis_setup.rst

     object, but the the specific settings in error are indicated in the message itself.
 However, note that setting names referenced in the "message" text ("TimeStepSize" and "EndTime") are in the form that is used in System Coupling's native API.
-This reflects the current way that ``get_status_messages`` is exposed into PySystemCoupling, which does not allow for reliable translation to PySystemCoupling naming.
-Users should, however, be able to infer the PySystemCoupling names relatively easily by converting from "camel case" to "snake case".
+This reflects the current way that ``get_status_messages`` is exposed into PySystemCoupling.
+This does not allow for reliable automatic translation to PySystemCoupling naming.
+Users should, however, be able to infer the PySystemCoupling names relatively easily by assuming a conversion from "camel case" to "snake case" of such identifiers.

 To address the errors, values need to be assigned to ``end_time`` and ``time_step_size``.
 These define, respectively, the duration of the transient coupled analysis and the time